-It is not unusual to have undergone a life, or at least, a period of time of desiring to transition towards femininity.
-Because of this, often patients feel compelled to be led down a path of what constitutes a feminine appearance, taking strides to conform to a genetic female standard.
+It is not unusual to have undergone a life, or at least, a period of time of desiring to transition toward femininity.
+Because of this, you may feel compelled to be led down a path of what constitutes a feminine appearance, taking strides to conform to a genetic female standard.
 In fact, there are surgeons who will attempt to promote conforming to a genetic standard for each patient that walks into their office.
-This has often lead to unnecessary surgery and self realization that maybe the patient underwent procedures that made their appearance less attractive despite either sex.
+This has often lead to unnecessary surgery and self-realization that maybe the patient underwent procedures that made their appearance less attractive despite either sex.

-Each patient has her own subjective view of beauty, so Dr. Beck listens and provides options to satisfy her needs.
+Each patient has her own subjective view of beauty, so Dr. Beck listens and provides options to satisfy your unique needs.
 He is also very forward with what is and isn't realistic.
 This comes from his depth of surgical training, experience and continued education.
-Imaging each patient and using this as a road map assists both the patient and doctor to arrive at a realistic goal that will make feminization possible.
-What this accomplishes is a way to avoid unnecessary surgery and a realization that some of the characteristic of what makes the patient more feminine are the complete opposite of a genetic normal feminine face.
-Our philosophy is one of LISTENING to our patients and complementing their own beauty with enhancement surgery.
+Dr. Beck uses 3D imaging as a road map to assist both you and him in arriving at a realistic goal that will make feminization possible.
+What this accomplishes is a way to avoid unnecessary surgery and a realization that some of the characteristic of what makes you more feminine are the complete opposite of a genetic normal feminine face.
+Our philosophy is one of LISTENING to you and complementing your own beauty with enhancement surgery.

 The opinions expressed here are Dr. Beck’s.
-Some readers familiar with transgender literature may be disturbed to find them at odds with opinions expressed elsewhere and often.
-However, for those contemplating sex reassignment surgery, it should be comforting to discover that there is a vast middle ground between the sexes to be exploited by surgeons who recognize it.
+If you are familiar with transgender literature, you may be surprised to find Dr. Beck's opinions at odds with opinions expressed in the majority of transgender literature.
+But if you are contemplating transgender surgery, it should be comforting to discover that there is a vast middle ground between the sexes to be exploited by surgeons who recognize it.
 While there are some specific considerations, surgery on transgender patients has more similarities to general aesthetic surgery than it has differences.